 As a result of the large investment necessary to meet this TSL, some manufacturers could move production to lower-labor-costs countries to achieve cost savings for labor expenditures.
-(More information on employment impacts is provided in section IV.B.1.b.)
+(More information on employment impacts is provided in section 0.)
 In addition to the large capital conversion costs, the shipment-weighted average MPC increases by approximately 36 percent at TSL 4 after standards compared to the base case.
 However, the magnitude of the conversion costs at TSL 4 are so large that even if manufacturers can reap additional profit from these higher product costs (as in the flat markup scenario), they would still be substantially impacted, as shown by the negative INPV results in the flat markup scenario.
-Additionally, the 36-percent increase in MPC drives shipments lower due to the price elasticity.
+Additionally, the 36percent increase in MPC drives mean the maximum efficiency level of available products.

+47 Throughout the document, the terms "max available" or "max-tech available" are intended to shipments lower due to the price elasticity.
 Lower industry volume from the decline in shipments accounts for a change in industry value of approximately 16 percent in the flat markup scenario.
 The large, negative impact on INPV is even greater under the preservation of operating profit markup scenario due to the inability to pass on the higher costs of expensive design options such as variable speed compressors and VIPs.

 TSL 5 represents max tech for all standard-size refrigerator-freezers.
-The maxtech level corresponds to reductions in measured energy consumption compared to the current energy conservation standards for product class 3 (36 percent), product class 5 (36 percent), and product class 7 (33 percent), respectively.
+The max-tech level corresponds to reductions in measured energy consumption compared to the current energy conservation standards for product class 3 (36 percent), product class 5 (36 percent), and product class 7 (33 percent), respectively.
 DOE estimates the INPV impacts at TSL 5 to range from -\$1,042.2 million to -\$1,841.5 million, or a change in INPV of -39.0 percent to -69.0 percent.
-At this TSL, the industry cash flow is estimated to decrease by a factor of approximately 5.0 to -\$727.5 million, compared to the basecase value of \$182.8 million in the year leading up to the amended energy conservation standards.
+At this TSL, the industry cash flow is estimated to decrease by a factor of approximately 5.0 to - \$727.5 million, compared to the base-case value of \$182.8 million in the year leading up to the amended energy conservation standards.

 No products that meet TSL 5 are currently offered on the U.S. market.
-At TSL 5, the changes required to meet this TSL are similar to those at TSL 4, as complete redesigns of all platforms would be required.
+At TSL 5, the changes required to meet this

+TSL are similar to those at TSL 4, as complete redesigns of all platforms would be required.
 TSL 5 requires much more extensive use of VIPs, however.
 The higher conversion costs at TSL 5 are primarily due to the use of VIPs in additional locations in the door, cabinet and freezer, whereas at TSL 4 some of the analyzed design options of the larger-sized units included limited or no VIP use.
 This level would require manufacturers to further lengthen assembly lines and even modify or move their facilities outside of the United States.
 These factors drive the projected \$2,419 million conversion cost estimate at this TSL.
-As with TSL 4, at TSL 5 some manufacturers could elect to move production out of the U.S. to offset some of the additional product costs.
+As with TSL 4. at TSL 5 some manufacturers could elect to move production out of the U.S. to offset some of the additional product costs.
 At TSL 5, DOE estimates MPCs increase by approximately 58 percent after standards compared to the base case.
 Similar to TSL 4, this substantially reduces shipments due to the price elasticity effect and exacerbates the industry impacts in both markup scenarios.